 “JCDecaux Services” or “Services” means the services, proprietary platforms, tools, methodology and equipment developed by or for JCDecaux to collect or receive data about its Assets and to enable Media Buyers to plan for, measure, manage, and optimize their digital advertising campaigns.

-“JCDecaux Technology” or “Technology” means any of the identifying technologies that areaffixed on JCDecaux Assets and that are used or intended to be used to transmit or convey certain information.
-JCDecaux Technologies include, for example, beacons, NFC tags and QR Code tags (defined below in this document).
+“JCDecaux Technology” or “Technology” means any of the identifying technologies that are affixed on JCDecaux Assets and that are used or intended to be used to transmit or convey certain information.
+JCDecaux Technologies include, for example, beacons, NFC tags, cameras, sensors and QR Code tags (defined below in this document).

 “Media Buyer” or “Customer” means a company that advertises its products or services, or those of its clients, on advertising signage displays, bus shelters, mobile phones or tablets or similar platforms.
 For example, a department store that advertises its shoes, or a university that advertises its courses could be a Media Buyer.

-“Non-Personally Identifiable Information” (or “Non-PII”) means data that is linked to a particular computer or device, and includes, but is not limited to, IP address and other unique identifiers associated with Devices where such identifiers or IP addresses are not linked to Personally Identifiable Information.
+“Non-Personally Identifiable Information” (or “Non-PII”) means data that is linked to a particular computer or device, and may include without limitation, IP address, MAC address, Advertising ID (IDFA and/or GAID/AAID) and other unique identifiers associated with Devices where such identifiers or IP addresses are not linked to Personally Identifiable Information.

 “Personally Identifiable Information” (or PII) means information that is used or intended to be used to identify a specific individual, including, for example, name, address, telephone number, email address, or payment card number or government-issued identifier.